Arthritis Assist is a one-to-one telephone based peer-support program available to any Queenslander living with arthritis.

 Peer-Mentors provide support and suggestions based on their experience, but do not replace professional care.
 If you are seeking medical, or

-enter your details below and click submit.
+To speak with a Peer-Mentor, enter your details below and click submit to register.

 If you're interested in becoming a volunteer Peer-Mentor, we'd love to hear from you!